evilsocket/pwnagotchi/README.md

 ## License

-`pwnagotchi` is made with ♥  by [@evilsocket](https://twitter.com/evilsocket) and it's released under the GPL3 license.
+`pwnagotchi` is made with ♥  by [@evilsocket](https://twitter.com/evilsocket) and the [amazing dev team](https://github.com/evilsocket/pwnagotchi/graphs/contributors).
+It's released under the GPL3 license.